gbayarri/json_generator/README.md

 ## Docs specifications

-All the docs must be written in correct [google string dockstring format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) and they must be properly indented.
+All the docs must be written in correct [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) format and they must be properly indented.
 Example of documentation:

 ```rst
 Description of the module.